-formed in English c.
+"making an undue or inappropriate display of learning, absurdly learned," formed in English c.
 1600, from pedant + -ic.
 The French equivalent is pédantesque.
-Perhaps first attested in John Donne's "Sunne Rising," where he bids the morning sun let his love and him linger in bed, telling it, "Sawcy pedantique wretch, goe chide Late schooleboyes."
+Perhaps first attested in John Donne's "Sunne Rising," where he bids the morning sun let him and his love linger in bed, telling it, "Sawcy pedantique wretch, goe chide Late schooleboyes."
 Related: Pedantical (1580s); pedantically.

 updated on March 11, 2020